hrr34-fec5/house-description-service/README.md

 Included is a script to aid in this process.

-After instlaling dependencies and proceeding through the usage steps, run the following script: `db:setup`.
+After instlaling dependencies and proceeding through the usage steps, run the following script: `npm run db:setup`.